isaozler/grafana-shift-selector/README.md

       - Hide: Variable
       - Data source
         - Type: Database type
-        - Instance name filter: Name your data source
+        - Instance name filter: Name of your data source containing the shifts data

       This will result in: